ktakashi/scheme-concurrent/README.md

 Concurrent library for Scheme
 =============================

-This library is extracted Sagittarius Scheme for portability.
+This library is extracted from Sagittarius Scheme for portability.
 The changes made on this library would be merged into Sagittarius itself and vice versa.

 Documentation
 -------------